TGAC/RAMPART/doc/source/analyse_assemblies.rst

 TODO: Currently the kmer metric, is not included.
 In the future this will offer an alternate means of assessing the assembly completeness.

+The file best.fa is particularly important as this is the assembly that will be taken forward to the AMP / FINALISE stage.
+If you are not happy with RAMPART's choice of assembly you should replace best.fa with your selection and re-run the rampart pipeline from the AMP stage: ``rampart -s AMP,FINALISE job.cfg``.

 Analysing assemblies produced by AMP
 ------------------------------------